Minority Small Business Grants for Business Start Up

 Small Business Administration Grant

-This grant program is also an indirect grant program aimed to provide technical help, training and building business capacity of business owners, especially if the owners are from a minority community.
+This grant program is also an indirect grant program.
+The goal is to provide technical help, training and building business capacity of business owners, especially if the owners are from a minority community.

 State Grants